expz/fast-training/README.md

 This project was developed when I was an Insight AI Fellow in the summer of 2019.
 It is in two parts.
 The first part has code for __fast training of a model__ that translates French sentences into English.
 The second part is a __small webapp__ that translates French sentences to English using a trained model.

 The model code used the Pervasive Attention repo (https://github.com/elbayadm/attn2d) as a reference implementation, although this implementation uses `fastai` and implements distributed parallel training.
+Unless marked with an attribution (see esp. docstrings at the beginning of classes and functions) all code is my own.

 ## Requisites